 As an academic and editor, Mariana’s research is in the disciplinary core of architecture and its growing periphery.
 Her recent publication by Actar D, Paradigms in Computing, is an inquiry into design agency and revitalizing its scope of work.
 Her theater work has been collaborations with El Hombre que Camina in Buenos Aires, Grace Kelly Jazz, and Opera Philadelphia, as well as exhibiting in Possible Mediums, the ICA London, Milan Fashion Week, and National Art Museum in Beijing.

-Simon Kim, AIA, is a registered architect, Assistant Professor at the University of Pennsylvania's School of Design, and Director of the Immersive Kinematics Research Group.
+Simon Kim, AIA, is a registered architect, Associate Professor at the University of Pennsylvania's School of Design, and Director of the Immersive Kinematics Research Group.
 As principal of Ibañez Kim, he is interested in the integration of architecture and urbanism with active and emotive behaviors in new media.
 In particular, Simon works to bring agency into architecture and design with meaningful and sensate technologies for our homes and cities.

 As a designer and artist, Simon has been a producer and collaborator of several shows with artists, theater groups and performers such as The Dufala Brothers, Carbon Dance Theatre, Pig Iron Theatre and has produced and curated exhibitions at the Traction Gallery and the Slought Foundation.
 His work has also been exhibited at the ICA, Storefront, and MoMA.